 \subsection{Analysis of Algorithm~\ref{alg1}}

+For the analysis of Algorithm~\ref{alg1}, a key observation is that it is the two-block BCD algorithm applied to \eqref{eqblockoptimal}:

-We first prove that the backward path \eqref{eqabback} is equivalent to computing a coordinate-wise minimizer \eqref{eqbcdfb2}.
-To this end, notice that for a fixed sequence $\nu^{T(k)}$, the minimization problem \eqref{eqbcdfb2} can be viewed as an optimal control problem with respect to the control actions $q^T=(q_1, ... , q_T)$.
-The next lemma essentially shows that the backward path \eqref{eqabback} is solving the minimization \eqref{eqbcdfb2} by the backward dynamic programming. \begin{lem} Suppose
+To prove that the backward path \eqref{eqabback} is equivalent to the coordinate-wise minimization \eqref{eqbcdfb2}, we remark that} the minimization problem \eqref{eqbcdfb2} can be viewed as an optimal control problem with respect to the control actions $q^T=(q_1, ... , q_T)$.
+The next lemma essentially shows that the backward path \eqref{eqabback} is solving \eqref{eqbcdfb2} by backward dynamic programming. \begin{lem} Suppose

 and $\{\mu_{t+1}\}_{t=1}^T$ is the sequence of probability measures generated by $(q_1^{(k-1)}, ... , q_{\tau-1}^{(k-1)}, q_\tau, q_{\tau+1}^{(k)}, ... , q_T^{(k)})$ via \eqref{eqmustate}.
 Let $\rho_\tau^{(k)}, \phi_\tau^{(k)}$ and $q_\tau^{(k)}$ be the parameters obtained by computing \eqref{eqabback} backward in time for $t=T, ... , \tau$.
 Then, for each $\tau=T, T-1, ... ,1$, the following statements hold: \begin{itemize} \item[(a)] The function